top of page

 His recent narrative work, the short film "No Acorns for a Blind Hog," is a 1970s Texas-set American Realist Neo-Western that explores issues of regionality and cultural identity in the Great Plains.
 His upcoming documentaries, "The Quilt at the End of the World" and "Good Morning, Be Careful!", provide ethnographic fieldwork on rural traditions in the American Deep South.

-His work has been sponsored by Kodak Atlanta, the Alabama State Council on the Arts, and the Southern Documentary Fund, and has been featured on NoBudge, C-SPAN, & PBS OETA.
+His work has been sponsored by the Alabama State Council on the Arts, the Andy Warhol Foundation, and the Southern Documentary Fund.
+His films have been featured on NoBudge, C-SPAN, & PBS OETA.

 IMG_6395.HEIC